YaBoiBreezy/python-sha-256-bit-arrays/README.md

 ## Built With

 notepad and powershell 😎 <br/>
 I'm not kidding.
-Thanks University for teaching me good habits
+Thanks university for teaching me good habits

 ## Contributing